mikeckennedy/pyscript-pwa-example/README.md

 # Smartmirror display

-This app has been exstened with the purpose to run on a smart mirror display.
+This app has been extended with the purpose to run on a smart mirror display.

 ## Current features
 - Display time